-These managers ask us for more reports.
+Some managers keep asking for more reports.
 More details.

-One corporation hired a consultancy firm to do a massive leadership training.
+One organization hired a consultancy firm to do a big leadership training.
 That’s great!

-But meanwhile, their workers kept pressing red because “there was never any freaking toilet paper”.
+Meanwhile, their employees kept pressing red because “there’s never any freaking toilet paper”.

 See the gap?

 Another manager took over a factory in receivership.
-Within a month, their Mood KPI climbed.
-Fast!
+Soon, their employee morale data climbed.

-Walking around and talking with people on the shop floor.
+To sum up: walking around and talking with employees on the shop floor.

-He opened up conversations about what worked (green button!), and what could be improved (red).
+He opened up conversations about what worked (green smiley button!) in their day to day.

-When we analyzed those who measure employee engagement with our Celpax, the data sent a clear message:
+Many years ago we sat down to analyze those who measure employee morale with our Celpax.
+The data sent a clear message:

-Those who frequently talk with their people about how they feel at work.
+Those who frequently talk with their employees about how they feel at work.

 At all levels!

-It’s a neutral number that can be discussed and improve internal communications.
+It’s a neutral number that you can discuss, to improve internal communications.

-When there’s a lot of red, leaders talk about what causes the red, and take action to boost morale at work.
+When there’s a lot of red, leaders ask what causes it.
+And take action to boost morale at work.

-As a manager, there are a thousand things you can do to get employees to feel more satisfied at work.
+As a manager, there are a thousand things you can do to help employees feel more engaged.

-When you introduce a change you will immediately see if it works.
+With a baseline, you will immediately see if it works when you introduce a change.